Designing your app for earning

 Examples of subscriptions are: regular updates to a recipe planner, weekly access to special events in games, or monthly additions to magazine content.
 Subscriptions are convenient for both you and your users since the delivery of digital goods is recurring, automatic, and at a known price.

-For more information about how to implement subscriptions in your app, see the Payment Service APIs.
+For more information about how to implement subscriptions in your app, see Managing subscriptions.

 Encouraging social connections